membrane/api-gateway/distribution/examples/openapi/validation/README.md

 # Request & Response Validation against OpenAPI - Detailed Example

-Membrane can validate requests and responses against OpenAPI specifications.
+Membrane can validate requests and responses against OpenAPI descriptions.
 The specifications can be in YAML or JSON format on disk or reachable over the network.

-For a basic example see the _openapi-validation-simple_ folder.
+For a basic example see the _validation-simple_ folder.

 ## Running the example

 Make sure to use Membrane version 5 or newer.

-1. Go to the _examples/openapi/openapi-validation_ directory
+1. Go to the _examples/openapi/validation_ directory

 2. Start Membrane with the script inside this directory: